10 Tips for an Organized Pantry

 5. Decant items into clear containers

-I am a big fan of using glass jars in every room, and I thing it truly helps to keep a space neater.
+I am a big fan of using glass jars in every room, and I think it truly helps to keep a space neat.
 You can measure quantities more efficiently, and there are no more empty boxes sitting on the shelves.

 6. Create adjustable shelves

-When we designed the pantry we adopted the concept of adjustable pegs and holes.
-In every section we can adjust the drawer and shelf heights with our changing needs.
+When we designed the pantry we adopted the concept of adjustable pegs and holes using the Kreg Pin Jig.
+In every section, we can adjust the drawer and shelf heights with our changing needs.
 We haven’t found that we had to do this very often, but I appreciate that the option is there.

 7. Corral loose items with baskets, trays, and crates